shanghaijo/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]
+![alt text][image9]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images so the car would have more sense turning in both direction rather than only on one side:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+I also cropped the image in the cropped layer of the network:

+![alt text][image5]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 50,856 number of data points including right and left cameras.
+I then preprocessed this data by flipping the center image and got 16,952 more data point.
+I didn't flip the right and left cameras, it didn't feel useful to do so.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 50 as evidenced by the fact that with 30 epochs, the car went off road in the track 2 run while if I used 88 or 100 epochs, the car was running track 2 very well but ended up driving on the right side of the road for track 1 or quite erratically, like drunken drive.
+I would guess that overlearing track 2 the car learned to stay on the right side of the track instead of being in the middle of its track.

+Next steps, I would like to use grayscale to see if I can decrease the number of epochs, I also want to try having less data from the easy track where I seem to repeat the same thing (driving in straight line, having a large turn with the same angle).
 I used an adam optimizer so that manually training the learning rate wasn't necessary.